Anchoring our Attention in the Present Moment

 We can accomplish a lot.

-This has all happened,
+This has all.

 Our life is always unfolding in the present moment.

-Our life is always happening here and now,
+Our life is always happening here and now.

 Moment by moment.

-A few more words about anchoring and then we'll actually practice this together.
+Anchoring and then we'll actually practice this together.

-Why anchor?
+Why Anchor?

-Anchor is used in ships,
+Anchor is used in ships.

-To keep them from drifting out to sea.
+In boats to keep them from drifting out to sea.

-The anchor is body,
+The anchor his body,

-The boat is the mind.
+The boat is the mine.

 In order for the mind not to drift out to sea,